European Trade Union Institute: Education

 Previously European Trade Union College, the Education Department of the ETUI provides training and learning activities for trade union officials and leaders, shop stewards, young officers, and unionists.

 The department delivers about 100 courses a year to more than 2000 participants.
-Trade unionist's members of the ETUC, or European Works' Councils, SE works council and special negotiation bodies (such as company level employee representatives) can participate to the training.
+Trade unionist's members of the ETUC, or European Works' Councils, SE works council and special negotiation bodies (such as company level employee representatives) can participate in the training.

 Notable people

 Notable people associated with ETUI include Jane Parker, New Zealand professor of employment relations, and senior researcher at ETUI.